 We are an active and valuable participant in South Africa’s endeavours in creating employment and developing skills.

 Localization is a business imperative and a key driver of our global strategy.
-In South Africa, for example, 65% of the content required for the 600 trains of the PRASA project is procured from local suppliers.
-Additionally, we strive to develop long-term relationships with local companies, supporting them with training in our design, standards and specifications.
+We strive to develop long-term relationships with local companies, supporting them with training in our design, standards and specifications.